- What is the difference between Physics 40 and Physics 41?

 chair if you believe you may be an exception.

-Physics 10 and Physical Science 11 may be transferred without the corresponding lab class.
+Physics 10 and Physical Science 11 lectures may be taken with or

 Can I get AP credit?